 Intermittent Fast to Increase Your Lifespan

-Intermittent fasting may at seem just another fad, but science says there could be more to this way of eating.
+Intermittent fasting may at first seem just another fad, but science says there could be more to this way of eating.
 A study assessing the evidence from both animal and human studies concluded intermittent fasting could help slow or even reverse the signs of aging.
 On top of this help reduce the effects of many chronic diseases like diabetes, obesity and heart disease and neurodegenerative brain diseases such as Alzheimer’s and Parkinson’s disease.

-When you eat your body is produces free radicals which cause oxidative stress and damage to your body.
+When you eat your body produces free radicals which cause oxidative stress and damage to your body.
 Eating is a huge factor which is both keeping us alive and killing us at the same time.
 The ways intermittent fasting does this is complex but can be broken down into three main components:

 Fasting Period